 Capt.
 Elliott was an aviation pioneer and a man of many firsts, having also flown the first inter-island air mail flight on Oct.
 8, 1934.
 The following year, he took delivery of the first Sikorsky S-43 ever built and flew it cross-country from Bridgeport, Conn, to San Francisco, from where it was shipped on a Matson freighter to Hawai‘i.
 He was at the controls for the S-43’s inaugural inter-island flight in December 1935, and he later became the first Hawaiian pilot to fly a Douglas DC-3.
 He retired in 1951 after 22 years of service.

-Today, the Charles I. Elliott Maintenance and Cargo Facility is a state-of-the-art, 281,000 square-foot space that will house more than 1,100 employees from cargo, maintenance, engineering, supply, fleet service, claims, and safety and security.
+The state-of-the-art Charles I. Elliott Maintenance and Cargo Facility will house more than 1,100 employees from cargo, maintenance, engineering, supply, fleet service, claims, and safety and security.

 HAL, The Hawaiian Airlines Time Capsule